counsyl/stor/docs/dx.rst

 DNAnexus is in the process of supporting Python 3 for their platform.
 As a result, some of the functions will not work on stor for Python 3 until support is provided.
 This includes the copy function to DX paths, and copy/copytree from posix to dx paths.
-In general, other stor functions *should* work but any function that uses dxpy's 'upload' and/or 'clone' methods is prone to fail.
+In general, other stor functions *should* work but there are currently 2 open PRs to fix issues with Python 3 in dxpy.
+This means that any uploads or clones on the platform will fail.